 I conduct rigorous research on poverty and development challenges in Asia and Africa, at the nexus of water, food, health and energy; using methods of program evaluation, micro-econometrics and non-market valuation.
 Gender, equity and environmental considerations are important components of my work.

-My research contributes to advancing knowledge on methods in program evaluation and non-market valuation, and to improving understanding of ‘fractal’ vulnerabilities faced by the poor.
+My research contributes to advancing knowledge on understanding ‘fractal’ vulnerabilities faced by the poor.

-My work has been used by bilateral and multilateral development donors, and recipient governments to inform policy, and to adaptively course-correct ongoing investments and programs.
+My work has been used by development finance institutions and recipient governments to inform policy, and to adaptively course-correct ongoing investments and programs.

-Finally, I contribute to building research capacity in low, middle and high income countries, by mentoring and training students interested in using economics to explore issues at the nexus of poverty, water, food, health, energy and environment.
+Additionally, I contribute to building research capacity in low, middle and high income countries, by mentoring and advising early-career persons interested in using economics to explore issues at the nexus of poverty, water, food, health, energy and environment.